 WAC 246-840-125

-Retired active credential.
+Retired active license.

+The board utilizes the definition of “retired active” license status as defined by the department of health (department) in WAC 246-12-010.

-(1) A registered or licensed practical nurse may place their credential in "retired active" status by meeting the requirements of this section.
+(1) A registered nurse (RN) or licensed practical nurse (LPN) may place their license in "retired active" status by meeting the requirements of this section.

-(2) A registered or licensed practical nurse who holds a retired active credential may only practice in intermittent or emergent circumstances.
+(2) A registered or licensed practical nurse who holds a retired active license may only practice in intermittent or emergent circumstances.

 (a) Intermittent means the registered or licensed practical nurse will practice no more than ninety days a year.